-The United Nations declared November 21 as World Television Day in 1996 as part of its recognition that the television was used to educate many people about the world, and its issues.
+The United Nations declared November 21 as World Television Day in 1996 as part of its recognition that the television was used to educate many people, and that television and stress could also be experienced.
 Television was one of the most influential forms of media for communication and information dissemination.
 It was used to alert the world to conflicts and threats to peace and security and sharpening the focus on other major issues, including economic and social issues.

 On Television viewers could watch a weather report to prepare for the day.
 Cartoons and sport provided relaxation and fun.
 Documentaries and the news taught us about the world.
 And advertisements informed us about products and new ideas.